JOINING THE LAB

 MRES - MASTERS BY RESEARCH

-There is the possibility of doing an MRes project in the lab.
+MRes projects are great way to get significant research experience.
 This is a post-graduate research degree, with a full year (or two years part-time) in the lab, and an examination by thesis.
-Though we don't often advertise specific projects, we can be flexible to try and find a project that fit your interests, as well as the area of expertise in the lab.
+There a multiple potential projects available, and we can be flexible to find a project that fit your interests, as well as the area of expertise in the lab.
+In general they would use mammalian cell culture or C. elegans to study cell division, mitosis, cell biophysics, or actomyosin contractility.
 Please be aware that these are not funded, but there may be the possibility of a (partial) tuition fee waiver.
+There is no specific deadline but decisions about taking students will will probably be made in April/May for the following academic year.
+Some details are here, but it is best to contact Tim directly.

 We typically host several undergrad students and these can be in the following categories: